Department of Natural Resources

 There are at least five species of Cephenemyia in North America: C. apicata in the west, infecting mule deer; C. jellisoni in the northwest, infecting mule deer, white-tailed deer, moose and elk; C. phobifer in the northeast, infecting white-tailed deer and moose; C. pratti in the southwest infecting mule deer and white-tailed deer; and C. trompe in the north, infecting white-tailed deer and caribou.

 C. phobifer is the only species known to occur in Michigan.
-A survey in the 1970's showed the parasite was quite common in adult deer in both Regions I and II in the spring, and rare in those from Region III.
+A survey in the 1970's showed the parasite was quite common in adult deer in the Upper Peninsula and the northern Lower Peninsula in the spring, and rare in those from the southern Lower Peninsula.
+Currently, this parasite is commonly seen statewide.
 Deer less than 1 year old are not quite as apt to have nose botfly larvae as are adults.

 The eggs of Cephenemyia hatch in the uterus of the female fly and while in flight she ejects minute larvae into the nostrils of the host deer.
 The larvae migrate to the retropharyngeal pouches which lie on either side of the throat at the base of the tongue.
 There they become attached in clusters and develop.